ThalesGroup/ciphertrust-manager-prometheus-grafana-example/README.md

   Secrets metrics requires CipherTrust Manager version 2.15.0 or higher.

- - CipherTrust Active TCP connections
+- CipherTrust Manager Active TCP connections

   This dashboard shows the statistics about real-time active TCP connections across network interfaces and ports.
   It helps monitor traffic distribution and identify load hotspots in the system.

+  Active TCP connections metrics requires CipherTrust Manager version 2.22.0 or higher.